SimonCox87/SwiftPayments/crm/dockerInstructions.md

     b - open the folder in vs code c - open a terminal session and enter the following command; git clone https://github.com/SimonCox87/SwiftPayments.git

-2. Navigate to paul-crm directory in the terminal using; cd paul-crm
+2. Navigate to crm directory in the terminal using; cd crm

 3. Enter the following command in the terminal to build the docker image (this may take a few minutes);
     docker build -f crm -t my-app .